girlscript/winter-of-contributing/DSA/6.1 Trees/1. Introduction to Trees/README.md

 ## Implementation

-* The most common ways of implementing tree is dynamically created nodes linked using pointers or references, just like Linked List.
+* The most common ways of implementing trees is dynamically created nodes linked using pointers or references, just like Linked List.

 ```cpp
 struct Node {